 While sharing our stories does not change our reality, it softens the blow and we can collectively move toward healing.

-Dionne Monsanto is the Executive Director of The Siwe Project and the board chair for AFSP’s New York City Chapter.
-She is a Certified Yoga Teacher (Bikram and Baptiste) as well as a Life Coach.
-She may be found on Instagram @asuoabena, Twitter @joyousocean, as well as @thesiweproject on Instagram and Twitter.
+Dionne C. Monsanto is the Executive Director of The Siwe Project and an active board member for AFSP’s New York City Chapter.
+She is a Certified Yoga Teacher as well as a Life Coach.
+She may be found on Instagram @dionnecmonsanto, Twitter @joyousocean, as well as @thesiweproject on Instagram and Twitter.

 Write a blog post for AFSP!
 Click here for our Submission Guidelines.